olgukocoglu/express-mongo-case-study/README.md

 1. Install Docker to your OS,
 2. Clone or download the repository,
 3. Replace the $CONNECTION_STRING with the db connection string in the docker-compose.yml file,
-4. Go to the repository directory with terminal.
+4. Go to the repository directory with terminal,
 5. Type ```docker-compose up``` in terminal.

 ### With NPM
-1. Install Node.js to your OS.
+1. Install Node.js to your OS,
-2. Clone or download the repository.
+2. Clone or download the repository,
+3. Replace the $CONNECTION_STRING with the db connection string in the .env file,
-3. Go to the repository directory with terminal.
+3. Go to the repository directory with terminal,
-4. Type ```npm install``` in terminal.
+4. Type ```npm install``` in terminal,
 5. Type ```npm start``` in terminal.